Supraboy981322/ELH/README.md

 >You only need to install the dependencies for the languages you're using

 - JavaScript
-  - Bun
+  - bun
 - Java
-  - Java
+  - java
 - Bash
-  - Bash
+  - bash
 - Python
-  - Python3
+  - python3
 - Markdown
-  - Marked
+  - marked
 - Lua
-  - Lua
+  - lua
 - Brainfuck
   - beef
 - Go
   - go
 - R
   - r-base
+- Ruby
+  - ruby

 ---